 P.S.
 Stay tuned for some follow up posts about the Windows 10 Anniversary Update that just came out this month!
 We’ll be back to you with our overall impressions as well as deeper information on some of the geekier features like the Windows Subsystem for Linux.

-Reach out to the IT experts at IT Freedom at (512) 351-4960 or firstname.lastname@example.org to see if Windows 10 is right for you, and how you can streamline your IT processes!
+Reach out to our IT experts to see if Windows 10 is right for you, and how you can streamline your IT processes!